 Abstract

 Western boundary currents are known to influence continental shelf waters through a variety of physical mechanisms.
 Despite this, understanding of how western boundary currents influence the biota on the continental shelf is limited.
-Zooplankton are the basis for many pelagic ecosystems yet it is largely unknown how the east Australian current influences the zooplankton community on the continental shelf.
+Zooplankton are the basis for many pelagic ecosystems yet it is largely unknown how the East Australian Current influences the zooplankton community on the continental shelf.
 By combining 4 targeted cross-shelf transects from inshore to off the continent shelf in Australia with an analysis of satellite derived sea surface temperature, we show that there is a regularly occurring EAC driven inshore – offshore temperature gradient on the continental shelf of eastern Australia which corresponds to changes in the zooplankton community.
 Zooplankton biomass, abundance and geometric mean size generally declined with increasing distance from the coast and depth when the EAC was influencing the coastal water on the continental shelf through uplift of cooler nutrient rich water.
 This cooler water also had a steeper normalized biomass size spectrum slope, signifying that this is highly productive water.
 This highly productive band of inner shelf water may be contributing the consistently high yield from fisheries in this region.
 This influence of the EAC on continental shelf zooplankton is likely reflected in other western boundary current regions where fast flowing currents influence water on the continental shelf though uplift of colder water.
-Combined with previous research, inner continental shelf regions appear to be highly productive and support high biomass of zooplankton around the world, suggesting this inner shelf water a widely occurring phenonium.,
+Combined with previous research, inner continental shelf regions appear to be highly productive and support high biomass of zooplankton around the world, suggesting this inner shelf water a widely occurring phenomenon.,

 The abstract should be a single-paragraph of less than 250 words, or for Geophysical Research Letters, less than 150 words.
 A good abstract sets the general question or topic that you are studying for the general reader, provides background on the specific question or problem, briefly describes key data or analyses, and describes the key results and uncertainties.
 Please avoid acronyms or if used, define them.